 - Press Enter.

-- Now if you put any duplicate values in Column B, Column C will indicate it by showing duplicate integers to the corresponding RANDÂ values.
+Now if any duplicate values appear in Column B, Column C will indicate it by giving those values an equal rank.

 In Excel 365, we can use the RANDARRAY function as a random number generator.
-Syntax of the RANDARRAY function is mentioned below for your better understanding.

 RANDARRAY([rows],[columns],[min],[max],[whole_number])